-Mr Kennedy is currently a Non-Executive Director of Norwest Energy NL (since April 1997) and was an East Africa Resources Limited Non-Executive Director (since March 2013) but resigned from the position in April 2015.
+Mr Kennedy is currently a Non-Executive Director of Norwest Energy NL (since April 1997).

 John Douglas Begg BSc (Geology) (Chief Executive Officer and Executive Director)

 Mr Begg is an expert upstream oil and gas project generator and deal closer.
 Experienced in equity capital raisings, mergers and acquisitions, and negotiations with industry joint ventures, regulators and governments.
 An industry-leading geoscientist who has lived and worked with consistently high business impact in Australia, Developing South East Asian countries, the UK, Middle East and the USA.
 Mr Begg has been instrumental in the discovery and development of commercial oil and gas fields on three continents so far.